Lucy's Worlds

 But What Did YOU Use?

-If you’re feeling really ambitious— or you want absolute control over every feature of your games— you can do what I did: program the entire game from scratch using the programming language of your choice.
+If you’re feeling really ambitious—or you want absolute control over every feature of your games—you can do what I did: program the entire game from scratch using the programming language of your choice.
 Mine’s FutureBasic from Staz Software.
 FB is easier to learn than C, has excellent technical support and a very helpful newsgroup.
-There’s even a group dedicated to promoting and supporting FutureBasic at www.futurebasic.org.

 Sure.